Mature Masculine

 The Visionary King's mind is like a clear sky: spacious, bright, and receptive.
 Thoughts and ideas come and go like clouds, but they do not own the sky.
 When unclear, the King does not push harder.
 He becomes still, listens, and waits until the fog lifts.

 To receive clearly, the King knows mind cannot be separated from body and heart.
 A grounded belly, a relaxed heart, and an open mind work together.
 When these three align, clarity is not an idea.
-It is a direct, lived sense of "this is what is real right now."
+It is a direct, lived sense of what is real right now.

 Clarity and the Visionary